Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Introduction

 Clouds are expected to play a crucial role in interpreting our observations of exoplanet atmospheres.
 First, they affect the energy balance of the atmosphere in a complex way; dayside clouds tend to cool the atmosphere by increasing the albedo, whereas nightside clouds tend to increase the temperature of the atmosphere and reduce the day-to-night heat transport through their greenhouse effect.
 At the same time, nightside clouds raise the photosphere to higher, colder layers of the atmosphere, which lowers the apparent brightness temperature.
 Clouds can further bias our inference of atmospheric abundances.
 As shown by \cite{line2016}, the presence of inhomogeneous clouds at the limb can mimic the effect of a high mean-molecular-weight atmosphere.
 The presence of inhomogeneous clouds at the terminator of warm giant planets was recently confirmed observationally by \cite{murphy2024}.
-Finally, clouds, even if they form in regions that are not observable directly (e.g., deeper than the photosphere or on the planetary nightside), can sequester specific elements and affect our determination of bulk elemental abundance ratios, such as C/O.
+Finally, clouds, even if they form in regions that are not observable directly (e.g. deeper than the photosphere or on the planetary nightside), can sequester specific elements and affect our determination of bulk elemental abundance ratios, such as C/O.

-GCMs are necessary to perform a comprehensive analysis of the planet's atmosphere because they can simulate the complex interactions between radiation and dynamics.
-The 3D structure of the planet makes the process of characterizing the exoplanet atmosphere from its spectra challenging.
+General circulation models are necessary to perform a comprehensive analysis of the planet's atmosphere because they can simulate the complex interactions between radiation and dynamics.
+The 3D structure of the planet makes the process of characterising the exoplanet atmosphere from its spectra challenging.
 The atmospheric properties can vary on different parts of the planets, which is usually averaged in observed spectra.
 With the transmission and emission available for WASP-80b, a GCM will be a perfect tool to study the global atmosphere.